spotify/scio/site/src/main/paradox/Scio,-Beam-and-Dataflow.md

 Check out the [Beam Programming Guide](https://beam.apache.org/documentation/programming-guide/) first for a detailed explanation of the Beam programming model and concepts.
 Also see this comparison between [[Scio, Scalding and Spark]] APIs.

-Scio aims to be a thin wrapper on top of Beam while offering idiomatic Scala style API.
+Scio is a thin wrapper on top of Beam offering idiomatic Scala style API.

 ## Basics